grshaff/pokeDex/README.md

-Created Giri Shaffaat, this project is intended for test case from Rey.id
+Created by Giri Shaffaat, this project is intended for test case from Rey.id

 # Pokémon Dex